tblakex01/claude-on-the-go/CONTRIBUTING.md

 **Do not report security vulnerabilities through public GitHub issues.**

 Instead, please report them privately:
-- Email: [security contact - add your email]
-- GitHub Security Advisory: Use "Report a vulnerability" button
+- Report via GitHub Security Advisories (https://github.com/MatthewJamisonJS/claude-on-the-go/security/advisories/new) or by contacting maintainers through GitHub

 We'll respond within 48 hours and work with you to resolve the issue.